grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/03 Thresholds.md

 Then, you can explore the data from individual thresholds.
 You can use this tab to do the following investigations.

-To **find failing thresholds**, use the search bar.
+To find failing thresholds, use the search bar.
 You can filter by name or by pass/fail status.

 1. Search for one or multiple names, like `http` or `vus`.
 1. From your filters, find which thresholds.
 For example, `vus: value>100` and `http_reqs:count>10000`.